PetrLaskevic/MSoC/readme.md

 # To clone:
 The project uses git submodules, so `git clone` alone will not work.
 It needs a `--recurse-submodules` flag.

-# To run the SvelteKit frontend with the graph text generator:
+# To run the whole project (SvelteKit frontend with the Mermaid graph text generator):
 1. `npm install`
 2. `npm run dev`